Thermoelectric power factors of defective scandium nitride nanostructures from first principles: Results and discussion

-The \textit{v}+\textit{v} configurations lead to a substantial increase in electronic conductance.
-We computed different electric conductivity functions $\sigma(\mu)$ of ScN from the different conductance functions of our NW models, introducing a rigid shift of the conduction bands to reproduce the experimental 0.9~eV gap:
+{The band structure of the 155\textit{v} model (Fig. \ref{fig:bands_155O_155v}) suggests that the presence of \textit{v}+\textit{v} configurations can lead to a substantial increase in electronic conductance.
+After introducing — using the same procedure described above — a rigid shift of the conduction bands to reproduce the experimental 0.9~eV band gap, we computed electric conductivities $\sigma(\mu)$ as functions of the chemical potentials from the different conductance functions G of our NW models:}

-where $L$ is the length of the central conductor, $A$ is the NW cross-sectional area, and $MP$ is a model parameter obtained by fitting experimental data.
-This heuristic parameter accounts for (i) the difference in dimensionality between our nanoscale models and the larger experimental thin-film system, (ii) the effect of a finite mean free path in real materials relative to the ballistic transport assumed in our simulations, (iii) the approximate correction of the band gap we employed, and (iv) the compensation for the partially arbitrary choice of an auxiliary function in the model (which will be described later in the text).
+where $L$ is the length of the central conductor, $A$ is the NW cross-sectional area, and $MP$ is a model parameter obtained by fitting experimental data. {The Landauer approach, with the inclusion of a finite mean free path for backscattering, has been shown to be formally equivalent to the Boltzmann transport equation within the relaxation time approximation \cite{10.1063/1.3291120}}.
+This heuristic $MP$ parameter accounts for (i) the effect of a finite mean free path in real materials relative to the ballistic transport assumed in our simulations, (ii) the difference in dimensionality between our nanoscale models and the larger experimental thin-film system , (iii) the approximate correction of the band gap we employed, and (iv) the compensation for the partially arbitrary choice of an auxiliary function in the model (which will be described later in the text).

 We relate the electronic conductances of our NW models to experimental electric conductivity data available in the literature.
 In Figure~\ref{fig:155_model}, panel \textit{b}, it can be observed that the BT 155\textit{v} systems exhibit the highest conductivity among the systems we have examined.
 We associate this model with an hypothetical real ScN system characterized by a strong predominance of N-site vacancies occurring in contiguous positions.
 The experimental ScN sample from Ref.~\onlinecite{MORECHEVALIER2025100674} exhibits some of the highest electric conductivity values ever reported for ScN thin films.